sheepray/volatility/branches/Volatility-1.4_rc1/README.txt

 Volatility should run on any platform that supports Python (http://www.python.org)

-Volatility supports investigations of the following memory images:
+Volatility supports investigations of the following x86 bit memory images:

 * Microsoft Windows XP Service Pack 2 and 3
+* Microsoft Windows 2003 Server Service Pack 0, 1 and 2
 * Microsoft Vista Service Pack 0, 1 and 2
 * Microsoft 2008 Server Service Pack 1 and 2 (there is no SP 0)
-* Microsoft Windows 7 Service Pack 0
+* Microsoft Windows 7 Service Pack 0 and 1

 Volatility does not provide memory sample acquisition capabilities.
 For acquisition, there are both free and commercial